karttur/AI4SH-db/_posts/2024/2024-03-15-ai4sh-db_moulder.markdown

 ## Outline

-The schema _moulder_ only contains a single table, for recording the results of the [Moulder: Soil aggregates](https://play.google.com/store/apps/details?id=slaker.sydneyuni.au.com.slaker) open source app.
+The schema **moulder** only contains a single table, for recording the results of the [Moulder: Soil aggregates](https://play.google.com/store/apps/details?id=slaker.sydneyuni.au.com.slaker) open source app.
 Results from the older versions of the app, called [slakes](https://play.google.com/store/apps/details?id=slaker.sydneyuni.au.com.slaker) can also be registered in the schema.

-The soil sampling, including extraction method, depth, classification, photos etc are recorded in the schema _samples_.
-The landscape (above ground) characteristics and the cultivation methods and its history are covered in the _sites_ schema.
+The soil sampling, including extraction method, depth, classification, photos etc., are recorded in the schema **samples**.
+The landscape (above ground) characteristics and the cultivation methods and its history are covered in the **sites**, **landscape** and **landsites** schemas.

 ## Moulder (slakes)